Coronavirus in Arkansas: Governor Hutchinson, state leaders to give update on COVID-19 response

-LITTLE ROCK, Ark.
-(KARK/FOX16)- Governor Asa Hutchinson and other state leaders will give an update Friday afternoon on Arkansas’s COVID-19 response.
+LITTLE ROCK, Ark.- Governor Asa Hutchinson, Secretary of Health Dr. José Romero and other state leaders will give an update Wednesday afternoon on Arkansas’s COVID-19 response.

-Governor Hutchinson announced Friday there are an additional 838 COVID-19 cases and 17 deaths.
-That brings the state’s total to 59,583 total COVID-19 cases and 756 deaths in the state.
+Governor Asa Hutchinson announced Wednesday afternoon there are an additional 615 COVID-19 cases and 27 deaths.
+That brings the state’s total to 62,112 cumulative COVID-19 cases and 841 deaths.

 You can watch the news conference live above starting at 1:30 p.m.